Man Utd squad to face PSG: No Anthony Martial, Jesse Lingard or Ander Herrera in travelling party for PSG Champions League clash | Goal.com

 No Martial, Lingard or Herrera as Man Utd squad for PSG Champions League clash confirmed

-Manchester United are without a host of first-team stars for their Champions League clash with PSG, with the likes of Anthony Martial, Jesse Lingard and Ander Herrera again missing out.
+Manchester United are without a host of first-team stars for their Champions League clash with Paris Saint-Germain, with the likes of Anthony Martial, Jesse Lingard and Ander Herrera again missing out.

 The trio were also absent from United's 3-2 win over Southampton on Saturday, with youngsters Angel Gomes and Tahith Chong named on the bench for that game.